-September 15th, 1940 fell on a Sunday.
-Hitler actually believed that the RAF were at breaking point.
-On this day, the Luftwaffe launched two large bombing raids on London, and smaller attacks were planned for Portland and Southampton.
+September 15th, 1940 happened to fall on a Sunday.
+The Luftwaffe launched two large bombing raids on London, and smaller attacks were planned for Portland and Southampton.
 Since the 7th September, the Luftwaffe had moved away from bombing RAF bases and radar stations to focus on Britain's capital.
 This gave RAF Fighter Command the chance to recoup, and so by the 15th they were in a far stronger position, with rested, fresher pilots and aircraft.

 |German Heinkel HE 111s head to London.
 Image via Wikimedia Commons.|